 Founder and Artistic Director

 Inna Bayer has more than 13 years of experience as a professional dancer and 25 years of experience as a Ballet Mistress.
-She graduated Cum Laude from the State Academy of Choreography and Dance in Voronezh, Russia, and also graduated with Honors from the Moscow State Academy of Choreography (Bolshoi Ballet Academy) with a degree in Pedagogy and Choreography.
+She graduated Cum Laude from the State Academy of Choreography and Dance in Voronezh, Russia, and also graduated with Honors from the Moscow State Academy of Choreography (Bolshoi Ballet Academy) with a Master's Degree in Pedagogy and Choreography.
 She has performed as a soloist with Kiev Classical Ballet Theater (Ukraine).
-During her artistic career, Inna toured in France, Spain, Germany, and Poland as a principal dancer.
+During her artistic career, Inna toured in France, Spain, Germany, and Poland.
 This impressive career both informs her artistic and technical expertise.

 Inna began her teaching career at Bat-Dor dance school where she taught Classical and Character Dance in 1992.
 Later, she moved to the United States to teach the Character Dance at San Francisco Ballet School.
 From 2000 until the summer of 2007 Inna was Ballet mistress at Westlake School for the Performing Arts (Daly City, CA).
 During her tenure there she prepared students for many performances including Nutcracker, competitions, and recitals.
 Some pieces that her students tackled were taken from the great classical Repertoire.
 Her final year included students participating triumphantly in the Aberdeen International Youth Festival (Scotland).